Kookiejarz/Transcribly/backend/README.md

 # Transcription API Backend

-This FastAPI service provides speech-to-text transcription, summarisation, YouTube audio ingestion, and plain-text export for the Transcribly frontend.
+This FastAPI service provides speech-to-text transcription (OpenAI Whisper or AssemblyAI), summarisation, YouTube audio ingestion, and plain-text export for the Transcribly frontend.

 ## Requirements